tomfelker/astrolock/README.md

 All you need is a telescope, a GoTo mount, a computer, and a gamepad.

-Astrolock can currently talk to Celestron Nexstar hand controllers that control AltAz mounted telescopes.
+Astrolock can currently talk to Celestron NexStar hand controllers that control AltAz mounted telescopes.
 (I'm using it with a CPC1100.)
 It should be fairly easy to support EQ mounts, or to expand to other mount protocols - all that's needed is the ability to set the rates that each axis should move at, and to read the current position.

 For testing, you can also connect to Stellarium with the Remote Control plugin.